-Apple introduced multi-user support in tvOS 13, which allowed simple account switching.
-This enabled users to access personalized Apple Music and Apple TV Up Next content without disturbing the other's account.
+Apple introduced multi-user support in tvOS 13, enabling simple account switching.
+This allows users to access personalized Apple Music and Apple TV Up Next content without disturbing each other's accounts.

-This feature was extended to include Apple Arcade in tvOS 14 so users could resume games they started on other devices on the TV and track Game Center achievements properly.
+In tvOS 14, Apple extended this feature to include Apple Arcade.
+This allows users to resume games they started before and track Game Center achievements properly.

 Apple TV App

 The Apple TV app is the center of the tvOS experience.
-The app surfaces content from all eligible entertainment apps installed on the device and lets users view a universal "Up Next" for watched content.
-One notable exception to this is Netflix, which allows you to search for content within the Apple TV app, but it doesn't display in Up Next.
+The app surfaces content from all eligible entertainment apps installed on the device, offering a universal "Up Next" for content.
+One notable exception to this is Netflix, which allows you to search for content in the Apple TV app without displaying it in Up Next.

-Within the Apple TV App, users can subscribe to specific channels to view content natively within the app.
-The app is automatically populated with any previously purchased iTunes content and will also play channel content within the app.
+In the Apple TV App, users can subscribe to channels and view their content within the app.
+It populates automatically with previously purchased iTunes content.
+It will also play channel content without leaving the app.

 These are the available channels within the app: